CHT Product Repository Checklist

 Q: When to create a new repository vs adding a directory in existing (monolithic)?

 A: It depends on the nature of the code.
-Some things to consider are: is the new code and the old code dependant, don’t make sense on their own, must be versioned together, etc. If not, default to a new repo to reduce complexity.
+Some things to consider are: is the new code and the old code dependent, don’t make sense on their own, must be versioned together, etc. If not, default to a new repo to reduce complexity.

 More info